brooke-hamilton/dapr-samples/vscode-dev-setup/multiple-dev-sidecar/README.md

 ### Setup

 1. Pull this repository to your host machine.
-1. Open a terminal window, and navigate to the `multiple-dev-container` folder, where you should see a `docker-compose.yml` file.
+1. Open a terminal window, and navigate to the `multiple-dev-sidecar` folder, where you should see a `docker-compose.yml` file.
 1. Run the command `docker-compose up`, which will result in three containers starting:

-    - `redis-dev`
-    - `zipkin-dev`
-    - `dapr-placement-dev`
+    - `redis-dev`: standalone Redis instance for state storage and pub/sub messaging
+    - `zipkin-dev`: logs, which are available from the host machine at [http://localhost:9411](http://localhost:9411)
+    - `dapr-placement-dev`: Dapr actor placement container, which is not requried for this demo because actors are not used, but here to show how it would be done
+    - `node-dev`: VS Code connects to this container for Node.js development
+    - `dapr-nodeapp-dev`: container that runs the daprd process for the node-dev container
+    - `python-dev`: VS code connects to this container for Python app development
+    - `dapr-python-dev`: container that runs the daprd process for the python-dev container

-   > Note: when you run the `docker-compose up` command, your terminal window will pause until you cancel the command (`Ctrl+c` in BASH), but you can also run the command in the background with the `--detach` parameter, as `docker-compose up --detach`.
+   > Note: when you run the `docker-compose up` command, your terminal window will pause until you cancel the command (`Ctrl+C` in BASH), but you can also run the command in the background with the `--detach` parameter, as `docker-compose up --detach`.
 When you are ready to stop the containers, use `docker-compose stop`.
 However, it is sometimes useful to view the running console output of `docker-compose`.

+## Step-By-Step

+### Start the containers

+1. Open a terminal window in WSL, Linux, or PowerShell and navigate to the folder containing this `README.md` file.

+2. Run this command to start the containers

+    ```BASH
+    docker-compose up
+    ```

+You should see the console output of the containers starting.

 ### Run the node app development container

+1. Open a terminal window in WSL, Linux, or PowerShell and navigate to the folder containing this `README.md` file.

 1. Open VS Code to the `multiple-dev-container/node` folder.